Cybersecurity Employment Growth Report [Stats, Salaries, Insights, Infographic]

 - Facebook users may “like” the fact that the social media goliath is always adding talent to its Security Team “to protect the security of over two billion people using Facebook.”
 Recent postings included an Application Security Engineer and Cyber Threat Investigations Manager.

-The Careers pages of these companies provide another informative window into the cybersecurity job market.
-Here’s a look at recent listing from several select companies on the Cybersecurity 500 list:
+The Careers pages of top companies provide another informative window into the cybersecurity job market.

 ACCENTURE (New York)